coderedcorp/coderedcms/docs/getting_started/tutorial08.rst

 * **Choices** are for the values that checkbox, radio, or dropdown inputs use.
 * **Default value** is a value that will be inside the input.

-For our contact us form we want a Name, Email, Phone, and Message field all of which will be required.
-Notice that we changed field type to match the type of input we want.
+For the "Contact Us" form we want a Name, Email, Phone, and Message field.
+Notice that we changed **Field type** to match the type of input.
 This will give some validation before the user is able to submit the form.
-For instance, the field type "email" will check that the input has an email format and require it matches before that format before it allows the user to submit.
-Field type "number" will only allow numbers and some symbols like the dash "-" and "." this ideal phone numbers or prices.
+For instance, the field type "email" will require the input data matches an email format before it allows the user to submit.
+Field type "number" will only allow numbers and some symbols like the dash "-" and ".".
+This is ideal phone numbers or prices.
-Field type "Multi-line text" is great for messages.
+Field type "Multi-line text" is great for messages as it gives more space on the page automatically.
 Here's our editor and the form after we add these fields **Save draft** and **Preview**.

 .. figure:: images/tut08/form_fields_editor.jpeg
     :alt:  form field editor with our inputs